oracle-livelabs/oci/deploying-oci-streaming-service/publish-messages/publish-messages.md

 ### Prerequisites

-- Stream Pool and stream is created.
+- Stream Pool and stream are created.

 ## Handling Large Messages